egonelbre/egonelbre.com/content/writing/2022-08-29 production-ready-concurrency.md

 ### Context aware code

 The next common issue is not handling context cancellation.
-At the same time, it will not be a problem in the production system itself.
+It usually won't be a problem in the production system itself.
 It's more of an annoyance during testing and development.
 Let's imagine you have a `time.Sleep` somewhere in your code:

 <div class="side-by-side">